Impact assessment in the PEF initiative

 The EF pilot phase will use the European normalisation factors listed here as the baseline, based on a 2014 technical report by the Joint Research Centre of the European Commission.
 The report describes the territorial production-based inventory for the European Union.
 PRé was involved in developing the accompanying database.

 In the EF pilot phase, the use of single scores is also being explored.
 To obtain single scores from a multi-impact approach, weighting needs to be applied.
-In the context of the pilot phases, equal weighting for all impact categories is the default, but alternatives have been provided for testing by the pilots.
+The weighting set to be used was developed as a hybrid evidence- and judgement-based weighting set that includes also aspects of the robustness of the results (the weighting report can be downloaded here and the weighting set here).

-Spatial differentiation available for some impact categories – Namely acidification, terrestrial eutrophication, and water resource depletion – spatially differentiated characterisation factors are being used.
+- Spatial differentiation available for some impact categories.
+Namely acidification, terrestrial eutrophication, land use and water scarcity – spatially differentiated characterisation factors are being used.
 This means that there are different characterisation factors per country, at least for the EU member states.
 For instance, for the role of airborne emission of ammonia in acidification, the difference between countries is almost three orders of magnitude.

 - Several of the impact categories received a low level of recommendation.
 They should be applied with caution, and may even need to be excluded while calculating a single score and testing communication vehicles.